marz1877/LRCv2/README.md

 FORMAT: See Main Example

 ## Hyperlink inside Meaning
-- Meaning MAY contain hyperlinks
+- Meaning CAN contain hyperlinks.

 FORMAT: See Main Example